chuazy94/zy_blog_2/_posts/2021-07-09-euros-preview-finals.md

 ### Individual talents up front

 The Rice and Phillips is definitely one of the core reasons for England's solid defensive displays.
 This of course has sacrificed an additional Central Midfielder who can provide a more creative outlet in attack.
 Personally, I think this works out well for England because of the array of individual attacking talents they have up front.
 England's front 4 is usually made up of Mount, Kane, Sterling, Grealish, Saka, Foden and Sancho (the last 4 usually being rotated).
 Every single one of them has top class technical abilities to dribble, shoot and pass the ball.

-Based on the maps, you can see that their positions can be rather dynamic.
-Kane (the traditional striker) often sits behind Mount (the traditional attacking midfielder) and their roles interchange.
-Both wingers are completely comfortable playing on either wings which is very beneficial for England when they are struggling to find ways past a resolute defence.
+Based on the maps as well, you can see that their positions can be rather dynamic.
+Kane (the traditional striker) often sits behind Mount (the traditional attacking midfielder) and their roles can interchange.
+Both wingers are completely comfortable playing on either wings which is very beneficial for England when they are struggling to find ways past a defence.
 England are able to rely on individual moments of brilliance to unlock stubborn defences.
-This could partly be the reason why England games can be a bore to watch with a lot of sidewards passing.
+This also contributes to why England games can be a bore to watch with a lot of sidewards passing.
 They are constantly experimenting, moving the ball to the wings before someone pops up to provide this long awaited moment of brilliance.
 With Raheem Sterling being really inspired, Harry Kane finally finding his shooting boots now, the front 4 can be confident of creating many more opportunities in this game

 ### The game against Germany